ibm-cloud-docs/cis/logpush.md

 # Logpush
 {:#logpush}

-IBM CIS customers on Enterprise accounts have access to detailed logs of HTTP requests for their domains.
+{{site.data.keyword.cis_full}} customers on Enterprise accounts have access to detailed logs of HTTP requests for their domains.
 These logs are helpful for debugging, identifying configuration adjustments, and creating analytics, especially when combined with other data sources such as application server logs.

 The data from Logpush is exactly the same as that from [Logpull](#logpull).
-Unlike Logpull, which allows CIS Enterprise customers to download request logs, Logpush provides CIS Enterprise customers the option to push the request logs to IBM Cloud Object Storage (COS) buckets.
+Unlike Logpull, which allows {{site.data.keyword.cis_short_notm}} Enterprise customers to download request logs, Logpush provides {{site.data.keyword.cis_short_notm}} Enterprise customers the option to push the request logs to {{site.data.keyword.cos_full}} ({{site.data.keyword.cos_short}}) buckets.
 You’re free to choose the method that’s most convenient.

+Logpush uses HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, so the log data is encrypted while in motion.

 ## Set up a Logpush job
 {:#logpush-setup}